 Isabella Ashley Spirit of Giving Award

-The Isabella Ashley Spirit of Giving Award is presented to the participant who raises the most money for a charity selected by the Miss Achievement Newfoundland and Labrador Scholarship Program's Board of Directors.
+The Isabella Ashley Spirit of Giving Award which is not counted towards the overall scoring, is presented to the participant who raises the most money for a charity selected by the Miss Achievement Newfoundland and Labrador Scholarship Program's Board of Directors.
 All money raised by this year's participants will be donated to Ronald McDonald House Newfoundland and Labrador.

 Future Leader Award

 This award is not part of the overall scoring process.
 It recognizes a program participant who has faced obstacles and despite these challenges continues to excel.
 The recipient is chosen by the interview panel judges. .